 The George Washington Presidential Dollar (Buy on eBay) was released on February 15, 2007 as the first coin of the Presidential Dollar series.
 The series will feature each President of the United States of America in the order served, at a rate of four new designs per year.
 The new dollar coins will be issued for circulation and produced in special collector versions by the United States Mint.

-George Washington was the former General and Commander in Chief of the Continental Army.
-He was then unanimously elected as President.
-He served two terms as the 1st President of the United States from 1789-1797.
+George Washington was the General and Commander in Chief of the Continental Army during the American Revolutionary War before he was unanimously elected as the first President of the United States.
+He played a pivotal role in the nation’s founding and shaped the early course of American history.
+He served two terms as President of the United States from 1789-1797.

 An official launch ceremony for the George Washington Dollars was held at Grand Central Terminal in New York City.
 The ceremony was attended by United States Mint Director Edmund Moy.
 George Washington imitators greeted some of the City’s commuters in honor of the new coin.